 Now a SILVER Winner of the 22nd annual Foreword INDIES Book of the Year Award for Anthologies!

-In 2017, Pallavi Dhawan and Tamika Thompson created artist collective POC United — an annual themed anthology that showcases multi-genre works by writers of color.
+In 2017, Pallavi Dhawan and Tamika Thompson created artist collective POC United — a themed anthology that showcases multi-genre works by writers of color.
 While many people of color (POC) communities, both literary and otherwise, do the necessary work of fighting against an oppressive and dominant culture propped up by race, white supremacy, and their inherent privileges, we wanted our contribution to this struggle to be a literary safe space of creative play far removed from the white gaze.
 A place where POC can focus on one another in solidarity.
 A place where POC can build something together.

 To create our inaugural anthology, we joined forces with poet and novelist Devi S. Laskar.
 We gave the contributors a special challenge: to write in a way that centers neither “whiteness” nor “anti-whiteness” and that is not limited by their struggle, their oppression, or how their characters will be received by the white imagination.
 The results are joyous and mind-expanding.
 Through poetry, short stories, and essays, the works in Graffiti expose lives that move in unexpected ways, rendering characters who don’t fit cultural tropes.
 Graffiti shows what writers of color do when we are invited to scribble, scrawl, romanticize, and speculate without being politicized or exoticized.